 How to Report an IRA Charitable Distribution on Your Tax Return

-Question: I am 75 years old and had to take $6,300 in required minimum distributions from my IRA in 2018.
+Question: I am 75 years old and took a $6,300 distribution from my IRA last year.
 In October, I asked my IRA administrator to send $5,000 to a local education foundation (as a tax-free qualified charitable distribution) and to send me a check for the remaining $1,300.
 I received a 1099-R from my IRA administrator, and it shows total distributions of $6,300.
 How do I report the $5,000 I sent to the charity so that money isn’t included in my adjusted gross income?

 Answer: A lot of people have that question at this time of year.
 When you receive your 1099-R, your IRA administrator just reports the amount of money that was distributed from your IRA and doesn’t specify whether it was a withdrawal or a tax-free transfer to a charity.
 (After you turn 70½, you can transfer up to $100,000 each year tax-free from your traditional IRA to charity, which counts as your required minimum distributions but isn’t included in your adjusted gross income.
 This is called a qualified charitable distribution, or QCD.)